Do you think IIT Guwahati certified course can help you in your career?

 The first step is to iterate the complete array

-When we reach the end we will get to know the sorted element in the list
+When we reach the end, we will get to know the sorted element in the list

 Iterate that sorted element with the leftmost element in the unsorted list

-Now that leftmost element will be part of the sorted array and will not be included in the unsorted array in the next iteration
+Now, that leftmost element will be part of the sorted array and will not be included in the unsorted array in the next iteration

-It is simple and easy to implement, but it does not have an outstanding performance though.
+It is simple and easy to implement, but it does not have an outstanding performance.
 It works on the principle of a sorted item with one item at a time.
 Basically in each iteration of this sorting, an item is taken from the array, and it is inserted at its correct position by comparing the element from its neighbor.
 The process is repeated until there is no more unsorted item on the list.

 Steps of Insertion Sort: